jimenasalinasgroppo/MDEF/docs/term2/05-Communicating ideas.md

 - I am co-creating future visions on ecofeminism with migrant women to develop futures literacy skills.

-#Mapping stakeholders and prioritizing messages
+## Second session - Mapping stakeholders and prioritizing messages
 After the second session of Communicating ideas, I acknowledged the importance of not only sitting back conceptually on what I want to communicate but to actively do so and taking into consideration that involving some actors is more important and even urgent.

 Below is my initial draft at having an organized communication strategy and plan.
 I decided to prioritize my 2 main interventions: (1) designing futures with children using participatory tools and (2) ecofeminism collages with Mamás que leen.